BBC says Chinese police assaulted one of its journalists at Shanghai protest | Law-Order

 'VERY DISAPPOINTED' Foreign reporters in China are required to carry government-issued cards identifying themselves as accredited journalists when covering news events.

+", a spokesman for British Prime Minister Rishi Sunak said on Monday.
+Britain will raise concerns with China about the response to protests while continuing to seek constructive relations with Beijing on other issues, the spokesman said.

-British Foreign Secretary James Cleverly said media freedom, and freedom to protest, must be respected.
+British Foreign Secretary James Cleverly said media freedom and freedom to protest must be respected.
 "The arrest of BBC journalist Ed Lawrence in China is deeply disturbing.
-Journalists must be able to do their job without intimidation."
+Journalists must be able to do their job without intimidation," he said.

 The Foreign Correspondents' Club of China said it was "very disappointed and frustrated at the increasing barriers placed on foreign journalists operating in China and the aggression displayed towards them by police".
 The BBC, in its statement before the Chinese ministry comment, said it had not been given a credible explanation for Lawrence's detention.